Amp X to test digital energy assistant in up to 60 Living Lab homes to unlock flexibility

 ALICE makes autonomous demand-side-response decisions based on real-world market signals, such as calls from network operators for additional flexibility to manage grid constraints, changes to the carbon intensity of the electricity grid due to more or less renewable generation, or time-of-use tariffs that offer consumers cheaper electricity when demand alters.

-Fifty additional homes will join the Living Lab, which is a safe and affordable, real-world test environment of almost 200 homes that helps innovative businesses rapidly design, market-test and launch smart energy products, services and business models.
+Sixty additional homes will join the Living Lab, which is a safe and affordable, real-world test environment of over 500 homes that helps innovative businesses rapidly design, market-test and launch smart energy products, services and business models.

 Energy Systems Catapult will provide consumer insights to Amp X about how Living Lab residents experience the technology.
 ALICE will learn the preferences of residents – such as what time they need their electric vehicle charged in the morning or target temperatures for heating different rooms.
 Then the application of advanced analytics, artificial intelligence and user-centred autonomous control will determine the optimum schedule to minimise cost and carbon for households, while delivering services to the electricity grid.